CCTC: Frequently Asked Questions

 Students do not need to be admitted to CSUDH to attend this program; students register through the CCPE Registration Office at 310-243-3741 (Option 1).

-Prepping for the Internship
+Optional: Prepping for An Internship

 What guidance or support does the program offer related to the internship?
 Does the program support making contacts with the internship?